LocationThe Modern Art Museum of Fort Worth View map

 3200 Darnell Street,

 - Line/Box Office Phone: 817/738-9215

-$16 adults; $12 seniors (60+), active/retired military personnel & first responders with ID; $10 students with ID; free for children under.
-The Museum offers half-price tickets on Sundays and free admission on Fridays.
+$16 for adults; $12 seniors (age 60+), military and first responders; $10 students; free for youth 18 and younger.
+Half-price tickets on Sundays and free admission on Fridays.

 - Ages: All ages

 Throughout Jill Magid’s career, she has carried out extraordinary tasks for her projects.
 The Brooklyn-based artist inserts herself into established systems of control to engage them from within.
 As part of her approach to artmaking, she has trained as a spy, police officer, and journalist to be embedded in Afghanistan.
 Magid creates space within institutions of power where individual agency can flourish, ultimately destabilizing set rules and regulations in favor of new, more equitable relationships.

 For her exhibition at the Modern, Magid will show new works, including drawing, sculpture, and installation, alongside the film Tender Balance, 2021, and related works developed for the 2021 exhibition Tender: Balance at the Renaissance Society that expand upon her 2020 Creative Time public artwork, Tender.
 As the COVID-19 pandemic was unfolding, the artist noticed how public figureheads often downplayed the number of lives lost in contrast to the country’s perceived economic toll—demonstrating a stark difference in value between people’s lives and that of the nation’s economy.